animeshinvinci/Bifrost/Tutorial.md

 - **Grafana** is a frontend dashboard that provides a very attractive and flexible way of presenting the information aggregated by Graphite.
 All of this updates in realtime.

 Because getting all these components up and running can be challenging, we are going to use a pre-configured Docker container where all the hard work has already been done.
-This builds on the [http://kamon.io/teamblog/2014/04/27/get-started-quicker-with-our-docker-image/](http://kamon.io/teamblog/2014/04/27/get-started-quicker-with-our-docker-image/ "Kamon Docker Image") that the Kamon team have already created.
-An even simpler implementation that we will use is based on a tutorial by Nepomuk Seiler which you can see [http://mukis.de/pages/monitoring-akka-with-kamon/](http://mukis.de/pages/monitoring-akka-with-kamon/ "here") is you want more details.
+This builds on the [Kamon Docker Image](http://kamon.io/teamblog/2014/04/27/get-started-quicker-with-our-docker-image/ "Kamon Docker Image") that the Kamon team have already created.
+An even simpler implementation that we will use is based on a tutorial by Nepomuk Seiler which you can see [here](http://mukis.de/pages/monitoring-akka-with-kamon/ "here") is you want more details.

 Adding Dependencies for Kamon